jitsi/handbook/docs/community/third-party-software.md

 ## Jitsi-Admin

-An opensource platform to organize your meetings.
-Includes all function we know from the big conference-tools
+An open-source platform to organize your meetings.
+Includes all functions we know from the big conference-tools

 - Plan your Meeting
 - Secure your Meeting with user login credentials
 - Create a Report of each user visiting your conference
-- Creating an appointment poll and transfer it into a conference with one click
+- Create an appointment poll and transfer it into a conference with one click
 - Dockerised for easy installation

 Github: https://github.com/H2-invent/jitsi-admin